Ben Stevenson (dancer): Career

 At the age of 18, Stevenson was invited to join the Sadler's Wells Royal Ballet by Dame Ninette de Valois.
 A few years later, Anton Dolin invited him to dance with the London Festival Ballet, where, as a principal dancer, he performed leading roles in all the classics.

+In 1967, the English National Ballet asked him to stage his first ballet, the highly successful production of The Sleeping Beauty, which starred Dame Margot Fonteyn.
+A year after staging the ballet in England, Stevenson arrived in the United States, lending his vast talents and experience to productions across the country.
+At the request of Rebekah Harkness, he journeyed to New York where he assumed the position of Artistic Director of the Harkness Ballet.

 After choreographing Cinderella in 1970 for the National Ballet of Washington, D.C., he joined the company in 1971 as co-director with Frederic Franklin.
 That same year, he staged a new production of The Sleeping Beauty in observance of the inaugural season of the John F. Kennedy Center for the Performing Arts.

-After a brief association with Ruth Page's Chicago Ballet, in 1976, Stevenson was appointed artistic director of the Houston Ballet, which he developed into one of America's leading ballet companies.
+After a brief association with Ruth Page's Chicago Ballet, in 1976, Stevenson was appointed artistic director of the Houston Ballet, which he developed into one of the world's top 20 ballet companies according to a number of sources.
 During his tenure, he expanded the company's repertory by acquiring the works of the world's most respected choreographers, commissioning new works, staging the classics and choreographing original works.

 During this time as artistic director of America's fifth-biggest ballet company, and when Barbara Bush was a trustee of the company, in 1978 Stevenson visited Beijing and offered the Chinese dancer, Li Cunxin a six-week scholarship to America and later on his defection, offered him a position with the company.
 Cunxin returned where he danced at the gala at Stevenson's retirement after 27 years with the Houston Ballet.

+Stevenson has been called "a master of the traditional story ballet."
+He's choreographed in Paris and Beijing, the National Ballet at the Kennedy Center, the Joffrey Ballet in New York, and La Scala in Milan, among other locations.
+He worked with Margot Fonteyn, one of the 20th century's great ballerinas.
+He taught Jane Seymour dance when the Hollywood star was 13.

 In 2003, he was named Director Emeritus of Houston Ballet and the company's academy was renamed the Ben Stevenson Academy.

-In 2004, Stevenson accepted the position of Artistic Director of Texas Ballet Theater in Fort Worth.
+In July 2003, Stevenson accepted the position of artistic director of Texas Ballet Theater in Fort Worth.
+As the longest-serving artistic director in Texas Ballet Theater history, Stevenson has been instrumental in elevating Texas Ballet Theater (TBT) from a regional troupe to an internationally acclaimed ensemble.

+In 2022, Stevenson was named Artistic Director Laureate in recognition of his lengthy tenure.
+Stevenson was succeeded as Artistic Director by Tim O'Keefe.